 Today you will enter Zeeland, a province of the Netherlands marked by light, wind, water and lots of space.
 It is made up of islands so bridges and ferries will be carrying you across the waters as you drift down towards Belgium.
 Picture-book towns with ancient houses and cobbled streets are lined up for the coming days.
 Traverse a patchwork landscape of vast polders, idyllic countryside, rolling dunes and golden sand flats.

-After a hearty breakfast, hop on a ferry boat to Zeelandic Flanders with its winding country roads, pollard willows, wet meadows and scattered villages.
+After a hearty breakfast, you will cycle to Vlissingen.
+After Vlissingen hop on a ferry boat to Zeelandic Flanders with its winding country roads, pollard willows, wet meadows and scattered villages.
 Having crossed the border into Belgium, you will reach the charming little town of Damme on the banks of the romantic Damse Vaart.
 From here, it’s only a short stretch to Bruges, known as the pearl of Flanders!
 It’s a truly enchanting town that has been welcoming tourists for about 150 years.
 With most of its medieval architecture intact, it remains exceptionally well preserved and can really give you a sense of times gone by when it was at the centre of the European wool and cloth trade.

-Start on Fridays, Saturdays and Sundays between 14 and 30 April and between 1 and 24 September
+Start on Fridays, Saturdays and Sundays between 12 April and 5 May and between 6 September and 22 September

 |In case of staying overnight in Amsterdam on Saturdays a surcharge applies